DeblurSplat: SfM-free 3D Gaussian Splatting with Event Camera for Robust Deblurring: Experiments

 \textbf{Initialization Efficiency.} We analyze the effect of different initialization interval values ($M$), as presented in Table \ref{tab:interval}.
 Our findings indicate that setting $5 \leq M \leq 20$ hinders fine-grained semantic extraction, while increasing $M$ to 80 overly prioritizes low-confidence points, many of which lack meaningful information.
 Finally, we examine the impact of different sampling quantities on overall optimization.
 As shown in Table \ref{tab:samplingNum}, we observe that increasing the sampling quantity during initialization makes global optimization more challenging, aligning with findings from previous works \cite{Pointnet++,3DGS}.
 To further improve the reconstruction performance and robust deblurring, we set $M$ to 40.

 \textbf{Pose Estimation.} As shown in Table \ref{tab:ATE}, we employ the Absolute Trajectory Error (ATE) metric to assess the impact of different modules on pose estimation.
 Compared to our proposed approach, COLMAP initialization, which relies on sharp images, produces significantly higher errors.
 This is attributed to its limited robustness when handling blurred images, where semantic confusion degrades pose estimation accuracy.
 In contrast, our method leverages the rich priors encoded in a dense stereo module pretrained on large-scale sharp datasets, enabling more accurate camera pose predictions.
-Furthermore, the results in Table \ref{tab:ATE} demonstrate that the event-based Progressive Alignment module effectively refines pose estimation by implicitly guiding optimization in challenging scenarios, ultimately contributing to improved deblurring reconstruction.
+This proves that our pose optimization module not only recovers from disadvantaged initializations but also reaches a level of precision that exceeds traditional pipelines given ideal inputs.
+Furthermore, the results in Table \ref{tab:ATE} demonstrate that the Progressive Alignment module effectively refines pose estimation by implicitly guiding optimization in challenging scenarios, ultimately contributing to improved deblurring reconstruction.

+\textbf{Grayscale Guidance.} We analyze the impact about the grayscale guidance of Eq. \ref{eq:fine}.
+Motion blur is a spatially varying yet channel-consistent degradation, as the underlying camera trajectory is identical across RGB channels.
+Since events are triggered by changes in log-intensity, grayscale events capture the essential structural and motion cues required for deblurring, while avoiding channel-wise noise amplification introduced by color-filter responses.
+As shown in Table \ref{tab:gray_guidance}, grayscale guidance consistently outperforms chromatic guidance across all metrics, yielding higher PSNR and SSIM as well as lower LPIPS, particularly in hard scenes.
+This confirms that luminance-based event supervision provides a more robust and effective guidance signal.